 About Multangular Tower

-The Multangular Tower is an imposing third century AD ten-sided stone tower originally forming part of York’s Roman legionary fortress and now located in the gardens of the York Museum.
+The Multangular Tower is an imposing third century AD ten-sided stone tower which originally formed part of York’s Roman legionary fortress.
+It is now located in the gardens of the York Museum.

 The ultimate guide to Roman sites in Britain, from Vindolanda to Segedunum, Durnovaria and more, includes an interactive map of Roman ruins in the UK.